 On an operating level, EMGS seeks to ensure that there is a good working environment without discrimination of any kind in the Group.
 The managers handle all minor issues related to human rights.
-If/when there are issues of broader magnitude, HR, legal and the Ethics Committee are involved.
+If/when there are issues of broader magnitude, HR, and legal are involved.

-No claim regarding Human Rights has been reported to the HR, QHSE or Legal in 2022.
+No claim regarding Human Rights has been reported to HR, QHSE or Legal in 2023.

-2022 Transparency Act Statement
+2023 Transparency Act Statement